lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Zander** _(02-Jul-18 05:12 PM)_

+_Emmett gets a glass from the kitchen and fills it up with water, handing it to Seth._

 > You nearly ate the dwarves and I had to extinguish a fire you produced.

 **Finna Steel Christmas** _(02-Jul-18 05:12 PM)_

-_Steely speaks up from the corner._
+_Steely speaks up from the corner, having left the closet._

 > He's got a point.